 When you enroll in benefits, your elections remain in effect until the end of the calendar year.
 Because contributions for most health benefits are deducted on a pre-tax basis, IRS regulations require that a participant, once enrolled, may not change his or her election until the next open enrollment period or unless he or she experiences a qualifying life event change.

-Based on IRS rules, you can make changes during the year only if you have a qualifying change in your family or employment status.
+Outside of the Open Enrollment period, you can make changes during the year only if you have a qualifying change in your family or employment status, per IRS rules.
 This includes but is not limited to:

 - Adding a dependent through marriage, registered domestic partnership, birth, adoption or legal guardianship;